Phoridae: Life cycle

-Control of fire ants
+Myrmecophily

+Many species of phorid flies are known for their commensal or parasitic relationships with ants.
+Commensal myrmecophilous phorids most often live in waste piles, consuming food discarded by the ants.
+Parasitoid phorids typically attack foraging ants, using a species-specific strategy to land on a host and inject eggs within seconds using a sharp ovipositor.
+Some myrmecophilous phorids are kleptoparasites.
+Adult Metopina formicomendicula and Allochaeta longiciliata flies ride on host workers and use their legs to stimulate the ants' mouthparts, causing food to be regurgitated which the flies can consume.
+Myrmecophilous phorids may also practice kleptoparasitism as larvae: Metopina pachycondylae larvae use a "sucker-like posterior" to stick a host larva's body and wrap around its neck like a collar; the fly larva steals food given to the host larva by workers and is encased in the host larva's cocoon to pupate alongside it.
+The nature of the myrmecophily observed in certain species of phorid flies is unknown, such as the recently discovered ant larva-mimicking genus Vestigipoda, which live in brood piles and may feed on ant brood or receive care from nursing workers.

-Phorid flies also represent a new and hopeful means by which to control fire ant populations in the southern United States, where some species of fire ants were accidentally introduced in the 1930s.
+Phorid flies may represent a hopeful means of controlling fire ant populations in the southern United States, where some species of fire ants were accidentally introduced in the 1930s.
 The genus Pseudacteon, or ant-decapitating flies, of which 110 species have been documented, is a parasitoid of ants.
 Pseudacteon species reproduce by laying eggs in the thorax of the ant.
 The first instar larvae migrate to the head, where they feed on the ant's hemolymph, muscle and nerve tissue.
 Eventually, the larvae completely devour the ant's brain, causing it to wander aimlessly for about two weeks.
 After about two to four weeks, they cause the ant's head to fall off by releasing an enzyme that dissolves the membrane attaching the ant's head to its body.
 The fly pupates in the detached head capsule, requiring a further two weeks before emerging.
 Various species of Phoridae have been introduced throughout the southeast United States, starting with Travis, Brazos, and Dallas Counties in Texas, as well as Mobile, Alabama, where the non-native fire ants first entered North America.
 The native species of fire ants are also parasitized by some species of Pseudacteon; these native fire ants don't cause ecological damage the way introduced species do.
+Pseudacteon has a predominantly indirect effect on fire ant populations, as they do not destroy colonies outright by killing off large numbers of ants; rather, the presence of Pseudacteon in the vicinity of foraging trails elicits a significant defensive response which effectively distracts foraging workers and may reduce the colony's competition with native species.